-- Handouts will be provided to the Minnesota STAC at least 5 days before the meeting, when time and resources allow. - Presenters are responsible for providing materials for their area of responsibility. - Handouts and presentation materials will be sent to the Minnesota State Office for distribution at least 5 days prior to the meeting.
+- Handouts will be provided to the MNSTAC at least 5 days before the meeting, when time and resources allow. - Presenters are responsible for providing materials for their area of responsibility. - Handouts and presentation materials will be sent to the MN State Office for distribution at least 5 days prior to the meeting.

-Meeting Set Up and Communications
+Meeting Set Up and Communications (if there is a virtual option)

-- VTC and teleconference information will be provided with the agenda.

-- Presenters are responsible for contacting the Minnesota STAC coordinator 5 days in advance for equipment and presentation needs.

-- Committee members and public participants shall notify the Minnesota STAC coordinator for coordination and location of VTC attendance.

-- VTC and the teleconference host will set up 15 minutes prior to the scheduled start time.
+- Microsoft Teams or other virtual platform information will be sent out with the agenda. - Presenters are responsible for contacting the MNSTAC coordinator 5 days in advance for equipment and presentation needs. - Committee members and public participants shall notify the MNSTAC coordinator for coordination of virtual participation. - Virtual host will set up invitation to join the meeting 15 minutes prior to the scheduled start time.

-- VTCs are available at the following locations and are subject to change.

-- ➢ NRCS Office - Thief River Falls, MN

-- NRCS Office Fergus Falls, MN

-- ➢ NRCS Office - Duluth, MN

-- ➢ NRCS Office - Brooklyn Center, MN

-- NRCS Office Marshall, MN

-- ➢ NRCS Office - Rochester, MN

-- ➢ NRCS State Office - St. Paul, MN